DistantWorld/Shinobi-Scroller/README.md

 # Shinobi-Scroller

-Sprites Are Here For You To Help Convert Them Into Dmi Format!
+Sprites Are Here For People To Help Convert Them Into Dmi Format!

+This Will Allow Character Adding To Go Much Faster And Smoother Then What One Person Can Do Alone!

 To Do This Please Follow The Template(s) Provided!